 Investors purchasing shares of common stock in this offering will pay a price per share that substantially exceeds the pro forma book value per share of our tangible assets after subtracting our liabilities and the preferred stock dividend that we will pay concurrent with this offering.
-As a result, investors purchasing shares of common stock in this offering will incur immediate dilution of \$11.09 per share, based on an assumed initial public offering price of \$15.50 per share, the midpoint of the price range set forth on the cover of this prospectus, and our pro forma net tangible book value as of September 30, 2013.
+As a result, investors purchasing shares of common stock in this offering will incur immediate dilution of \$15.27 per share, based on an initial public offering price of \$21.00 per share and our pro forma net tangible book value as of September 30, 2013.
 For information on how the foregoing amounts were calculated, see "Dilution."

 This dilution is due to the substantially lower price paid by our investors who purchased shares prior to this offering as compared to the price offered to the public in this offering, and the exercise of stock options granted to our employees.
-In addition, as of September 30, 2013, we had outstanding options and warrants to purchase 1,854,625 shares of our capital stock; the exercise of any of these options or warrants would result in additional dilution.
+In addition, as of September 30, 2013, we had outstanding options and warrants to purchase 1,880,231 shares of our capital stock; the exercise of any of these options or warrants would result in additional dilution.
 As a result of the dilution to investors purchasing shares in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of our liquidation.